 Any form of writing, including creative, academic, or otherwise, can serve as a form of self-exploration that help us make sense of our thoughts and feelings, and discover our deepest desires.

-My very first-ever recorded journal entry was posted on my online diary in 2009.
-For almost four years, I only managed to write thirteen entries.
-Although I would always promise myself, and my diary, that I will for sure write more often this time around, it wasn’t until about five years after my first journal entry that I seriously immersed myself in keeping a daily journal.
-Since 2014, I have written 1,128 journal entries, which comes to about 280 entries per year.
+After writing my very first-ever recorded online journal entry in 2009, I would only manage to write thirteen entries for the next four years.
+Although I would always promise myself I will, for sure, start writing more regularly moving forward, it wasn’t until 2014, five years after my first journal entry in 2009, I seriously immersed myself in keeping a daily journal.
+Since then, I have written a total of 1,128 journal entries, or about 280 entries per year.

 Other times, my entries are long and elaborative.
 One time, I journaled for two hours because I needed to make sense of a specific problem I was dealing with at the time.
 I took my time writing about it from different angles and perspectives to gain a better understanding of the problem.

 Sometimes, I don’t write for a long while.
 One time, I didn’t write for over a month.
 I was going through a very transformative period, and I was preoccupied with dealing with the transformation.
 Other times, writing is what carries me over, and I write in my journal three to four times a day.

 “To write is to think.” — Jordan Peterson